top of page

 "Will The Phoenix Conservancy take care of my Micro-Prairie after it is planted?"

-In general, no. It is the owner's responsibility to care for their Micro-Prairie once it is installed.
-However, we are happy to answer questions about care.
-We will also provide a free round of weeding during the summer (July-September) for Micro-Prairies installed in the spring and during the following spring (April-June) for Micro-Prairies installed in the fall.
-Additional weeding will be available for a fee.
+Our Micro-Prairie packages do not include maintenance costs.
+It is the owner's responsibility to care for their Micro-Prairie once it is installed.
+Our weeding crew is available for hire separately if desired.
+However, we are always happy to answer questions about care.
+We will also reach out to offer a free monitoring visits during the first summer (July-September) for Micro-Prairies installed in the spring and during the following spring (April-June) for Micro-Prairies installed in the fall.

 "How do I care for my Micro-Prairie?"